zxcvbnmqwertyuiopa/quicksell-simsimkumari/README.md

 ## Overview

 This project is a Kanban board application built using ReactJS.
 It allows users to interact with ticket data fetched from the [Quicksell API](https://api.quicksell.co/v1/internal/frontend-assignment).
 Users can group and sort tickets based on different criteria, making it a versatile tool for project management.
+You can see my live website [link] https://zxcvbnmqwertyuiopa.github.io/quicksell-simsimkumari/

 ## Features